TypeFox/typir/documentation/kinds/custom-types.md

 ### Behaviour

-Specify rules for conversion, sub-type, names, identifiers, inference and validation (usually for all custom types OR for single ones).
+It is possible to specify rules for conversion, sub-type, names, identifiers, inference and validation, usually for all custom types OR for single ones.
 See `custom-example-restricted.test.ts` for some examples.

 ### Multiple different custom types